Isotopes of livermorium: 242Pu(50Ti,xn)292−xLv (x=3,4)

-248Cm(48Ca,xn)296−xLv (x=2,3,4,5?)
+248Cm(48Ca,xn)296−xLv (x=2?,3,4,5?)

 The first attempt to synthesise livermorium was performed in 1977 by Ken Hulet and his team at the Lawrence Livermore National Laboratory (LLNL).
 They were unable to detect any atoms of livermorium.
 Yuri Oganessian and his team at the Flerov Laboratory of Nuclear Reactions (FLNR) subsequently attempted the reaction in 1978 and met failure.
 In 1985, a joint experiment between Berkeley and Peter Armbruster's team at GSI, the result was again negative with a calculated cross-section limit of 10–100 pb.

 In 2000, Russian scientists at Dubna finally succeeded in detecting a single atom of livermorium, assigned to the isotope 292Lv.

 In 2001, they repeated the reaction and formed a further 2 atoms in a confirmation of their discovery experiment.
 A third atom was tentatively assigned to 293Lv on the basis of a missed parental alpha decay.

 In April 2004, the team ran the experiment again at higher energy and were able to detect a new decay chain, assigned to 292Lv.
 On this basis, the original data were reassigned to 293Lv.
 The tentative chain is therefore possibly associated with a rare decay branch of this isotope or an isomer, 293mLv; given the possible reassignment of its daughter to 290Fl instead of 289Fl, it could also conceivably be 294Lv, although all these assignments are tentative and need confirmation in future experiments aimed at the 2n channel.
-In this reaction, 2 further atoms of 293Lv were detected.
+In this reaction, two additional atoms of 293Lv were detected.

 In 2007, in a GSI-SHIP experiment, besides four 292Lv chains and one 293Lv chain, another chain was observed, initially not assigned but later shown to be 291Lv.
 However, it is unclear whether it comes from the 248Cm(48Ca,5n) reaction or from a reaction with a lighter curium isotope (present in the target as an admixture), such as 246Cm(48Ca,3n).

 In an experiment run at the GSI during June–July 2010, scientists detected six atoms of livermorium; two atoms of 293Lv and four atoms of 292Lv.
 They were able to confirm both the decay data and cross sections for the fusion reaction.

 A 2016 experiment at RIKEN aimed at studying the 48Ca+248Cm reaction seemingly detected one atom that may be assigned to 294Lv alpha decaying to 290Fl and 286Cn, which underwent spontaneous fission; however, the first alpha from the livermorium nuclide produced was missed.